 When installed with a heat pump, the furnace control automatically changes the timing sequence to avoid long blower off times during demand defrost cycles.
-When the R-to-Wand- Y or R-to-W-and-Y-and-G circuits are energized the furnace control CPU will continue to turn on the blower motor BLWM at HEAT speed, and begin a heating cycle.
-The blower motor BLWM will remain on until the end of the prepurge period, then shut off for 24 sec then come back on at HEAT speed.
-When the W input signal disappears, the furnace control begins a normal inducer post-purge period and the blower switches to COOL speed after a 3 sec delay.
-If the R-to-W-and-Y-and-G signals disappear at the same time, the blower motor BLWM will remain on for the selected blower- OFF delay period.
-If the R-to-W-and-Y signals disappear, leaving the G signal, the blower motor BLWM will continue running the blower motor at HEAT speed after the selected blower-OFF delay period is completed.
+When the R-to-W/W1-and-Y1 or R-to-W/W1-and-Y1-and-G circuits are energized the furnace control CPU will switch to or turn on the blower motor BLWM at low-cool speed (same speed as LO HEAT), and begin a low-heat cycle.
+The blower motor BLWM will remain on until the end of the prepurge period, then shut off for 24 sec then come back on at LO HEAT speed.
+When the W/W1 input signal disappears, the furnace control begins a normal inducer post-purge period and the blower remains running at LO HEAT speed.
+If the R-to- W/W1-and-Y1-and-G signals disappear at the same time, the blower motor BLWM will remain on for the selected blower- OFF delay period.
+If the R-to-W/W1-and-Y1 signals disappear, leaving the G signal, the blower motor BLWM will remain on for the selected blower-OFF delay period then switch to continuous-blower speed.